In this series, I dig a little deeper into the meaning of psychology-related terms. This week we’re going to look at the psychology of cuteness.

 Cute babies don’t just have an impact on their parents; their cuteness can motivate caretaking behaviours in adults, even if it’s not their child.
 In an evolutionary sense, this makes sense, as there would have been times when other adults would have had to step in to play a caretaking role.

 When babies are so cute you just want to shmoooosh them to pieces, there’s a name for that: “cute aggression.”
-This happens more with animals than human babies, and involves activation of the brain’s pleasure pathways.
+This happens more with animals than with human babies, and it involves the activation of the brain’s pleasure pathways.

 Women tend to be more sensitive to differences in cuteness, and premenopausal women are more sensitive than postmenopausal.
 It even makes a difference if women are on contraceptives that raise their hormone levels.

 In a 1984 study by McCabe, children between ages 3 and 6 who had more adult-like facial proportions were more likely to have experienced physical abuse than children with more childlike proportions.
 The researcher suggested that parents may have had unrealistic expectations of children whose features suggested they were older than their actual age and less dependent and in need of care.

 I’m a total sucker for cuteness.
 I don’t particularly like kids, but my brain still does the baby cuteness dance.
 And baby animals make the world go ’round.